thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 {: id="Configure-Node-in-Terminal"}
 ## Configure Nodes in Terminal
-Once you have connected the appliance, you can begin to configure the nodes in your Mac Terminal or Windows terminal emulator.
+Once you have connected the appliance, configure the nodes in your Mac Terminal or Windows terminal emulator.

 ### Step 1: Change to the `install` directory
 In your terminal, change directory to `/home/admin/install` by running the command `cd /home/admin/install`.
 If your `/install` subdirectory does not exist, you may have to use the `home/admin` directory.